ChelovekHe/ild-cnn/python/README.md

 	* size of dicom (512x512) and patches (32x32)
 	* list of classes with their number (must start at 0) in dictionary "classif"
 - main outputs:
-	* predicted probabilities in "pickle_dest" this is an np array (n tuples with probabilities ordered bu by classes number)
+	* scan image in bmp format with all patches as overlay, with average probability by class in directory "predicted_result"
-	* X_file_reference.pkl: np array of file name of patches images, same order than predicted_probabilities
+	* scan in jpg format with all patches as overlay, in "patch_jpeg"
-	* scan in bmp format with all patches as overlay, with average probability by class in directory "predicted_result"
+	* scan image converted in bmp format in directory "scan_bmp"
-	* patches in bmp are in directory "patch_bmp"
+	* lung mask in bmp format in dirctory "lung_mask/bmp"

 ## Prediction for one dicom at a time, without visualization